 Take some time to celebrate the life and teachings of this American hero, who led millions of people in the crusade for equality.

-You and your global kids can pay tribute to the legacy of Dr. King by creating crafts that symbolize peace.
+One way that you and your global kids can pay tribute to the legacy of Dr. King is by creating crafts that symbolize peace.

 My boys and I created peace doves (inspired by this dove craft from bckidart).

 First, we drew a dove on a paper plate.

 To decorate, we tapped pencil erasers and fingertips on ink pads of various colors and filled in the bird shape.